 Jon Lisi is a PhD student in the Department of Communication and Culture at Indiana University.
-He received his MA in Cinema Studies from New York University and his BA in New Media from Fairfield University.
 In addition to his monthly column here at PopMatters, he writes Book and DVD reviews on a regular basis.
 He has also contributed to the International Journal of Communication, the Journal of American Studies in Turkey, Immediacy, Hollywood.com, and the-artifice.com.
 You can follow his work here: http://jonlisi.pressfolios.com/

 Tuesday, March 18 2014